Scrounger/ioBroker.vis-materialdesign/README.md

 * [round-slider from thomasloven](https://github.com/thomasloven/round-slider)
 * [Material Design Icons](https://materialdesignicons.com/)

+## Sentry
+This adapter uses Sentry libraries to automatically report vis runtime exceptions and code errors caused by the widgets to the developers.

+When the vis runtime is first loaded, the file `./iobroker-data/files/vis.0/materialdesign.sentry` is created.
+This file contains an anonymized id (so-called uuid), which allows the developer to determine whether the error occurs only with one or more users.

+<b>To disable sentry</b>, the word 'disabled' must be entered in the file `/iobroker-data/files/vis.0/materialdesign.sentry`.
+<br>To check if sentry is disabled, open the browser console and look for `sentry is deactivated for vis-materialdesign`.

 ## Online Example Project
 provided by [iobroker.click](https://iobroker.click/index.html), thanks to bluefox and iobroker.